-- 1) The term "Student Conduct Administrator" refers to an official authorized by the Vice President for Enrollment Management to impose sanctions upon students found in violation of the Student Code of Conduct.
-The Vice President for Campus Life and Facilities may authorize a conduct advisor to serve as the sole individual responsible for determining whether a student has violated the Student Code of Conduct.
-The Dean of Campus Life, the Director of Student Conduct and Community Standards, and the Student Conduct Officer serve as Student Conduct Administrators.
-Cases of alleged violations of the Academic Integrity Policy will be referred to the Provost (or designee) for resolution. - m) The term "Community Review Board" refers to any person or persons authorized by the Vice President for Campus Life and Facilities to consider a review or appeal of the Conduct Council's determination that a student violated the Student Code of Conduct or to review or appeal sanctions imposed by a Student Conduct Administrator. - n) The term "illegal drug" is defined as a substance defined and regulated under the provisions of the Federal Controlled Substances Act and of Article 4476-14 or Article 4476-15 of Vernon's Texas Civil Statues, and including, but is not limited to: CNS depressants, CNS stimulants, hallucinogens, or other illegal drugs such as PCP, cocaine or crack. - o) The term "use of drug" includes: the misuse of prescription medication; the possession or drug paraphernalia; and/or the use, possession, manufacture, sale or distribution of any one or more illegal drugs while on or off university property. - p) The term "will" is used in the imperative sense. - q) The term "may" is used in the permissive sense. - r) The term "policy" is defined as the written rules of the university found in, but not limited to: the Student Code of Conduct, the Residence Life Handbook, the Student Handbook, and the Graduate and Undergraduate Bulletins. - s) The term "day" refers to a regular business day when the university is in session. - t) The term "Preponderance of the Evidence" is the standard of proof that applies to student conduct proceedings or determinations.
+- The term "Hearing Panel" refers to a group of at least three (3) individuals authorized by the Dean of Campus Life to determine whether a student or student organization has violated the Student Code of Conduct and to impose sanctions.
+A Hearing Panel will consist of an odd number of individuals, whenever possible. - m) The term "Community Review Board" refers to any person or persons authorized by the Dean for Campus Life to consider an appeal of the determination of a Hearing Officer or Hearing Panel in regards to a violation of the Student Code of Conduct and/or sanctions imposed as a result. - n) The term "illegal drug" is defined as a substance defined and regulated under the provisions of the Federal Controlled Substances Act and of Article 4476-14 or Article 4476-15 of Vernon's Texas Civil Statutes, and including, but is not limited to: CNS depressants, CNS stimulants, hallucinogens, or other illegal drugs such as PCP, cocaine or crack. - o) The term "use of drug" includes: the misuse of prescription medication; the possession or drug paraphernalia; and/or the use, possession, manufacture, sale or distribution of any one or more illegal drugs while on or off University property. - p) The term "will" is used in the imperative sense. - q) The term "may" is used in the permissive sense. - r) The term "policy" is defined as the written rules of the University found in, but not limited to: the Student Code of Conduct, the Residence Life Handbook, the Student Handbook, and the Graduate and Undergraduate Bulletins. - s) The term "day" refers to a regular business day when the University is in session. - t) The term "Preponderance of the Evidence" is the standard of proof that applies to behavioral misconduct proceedings or determinations.
 It means that the evidence supports a conclusion that it is more likely than not that a policy violation occurred.